barisertugrul/nextjs-woocommerce-restapi-project/README.md

     - Open the frontend project in an editor and run `npm install` to install dependencies.

 5. **Set Environment Variables:**
    - Configure the values in the `.env` file.
+(After changing the extension of the .env.example file to .env, you can add your own values.)

 6. **Run the Project:**
    - Start the project using `npm run dev`.